nuxt/website-v2/content/en/guides/features/rendering-modes.md

 `mode: 'spa'`: No server-side rendering, only client-side rendering.

 With Single Page Applications there is no server-side rendering, only client-side rendering.
 Client side rendering means rendering the content in the browser using JavaScript.
 Instead of getting all of the content from the HTML we just get a basic HTML document with a JavaScript file that will then render the rest of the site using the browser.
+To deploy a single page application set the mode to `spa` and then use the `build` command to build your application.

 ```js{}[nuxt.config.js]
 export default {